Paras-Gherwada/tourism/README.md

      4. Orders Page

-        This page shows the bookings done by users for each tour along with the order id, tour id, date of journey along with other details of the user as requested on the orders page.
+        This page shows the bookings done by users for each tour along with the order id, tour id, date of journey and other details of the user as requested on the orders page.

         ![Orders](screenshots/7.jpeg)

      5. Website Settings Page

         Over here the admin can update their communication details and / or website name.
-Any changes made will be relected back on the homepage and other associated pages.
+Any changes made will be reflected back on the homepage and other associated pages.

         ![Settings](screenshots/8.jpeg)